Risk and Risk Management

 - documented and disseminated contingency and business continuity plans.

-Our risk strategy follows a clear division of roles and responsibilities according to the three lines of defence model and where responsibility is divided between business operations, risk control and compliance, and the internal audit function.
+Our risk strategy follows a clear division of roles and responsibilities according to the three lines of defence model where risk management and control activities are separated and divided between business operations, risk control and compliance, and the internal audit.

 Control of risk management and compliance